crazydj8/DataStructures/Python/Stack/README.md

 - Infix to postfix conversion
 - Infix to prefix conversion
 - Conversion of prefix/postfix to infix
-- Tower of Hanoi problems
+- Tower of Hanoi problem

 [Note: The applications have not been uploaded]